Shruthiramprasad/Music-Genre-Classification-using-KNN/README.md

-# Music Gere Classification using KNN
+# Music Genre Classification using KNN